core-wg/oscore/draft-ietf-core-object-security.md

 # HTTP-CoAP Mapping {#http-coap}

-As requested in Section 1 of [RFC8075], this section describes the new HTTP mapping resulting from the OSCOAP protocol extension of CoAP.
+As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCOAP protocol extension of CoAP.

 The presence and content of the Object-Security option, both in requests and responses, is expressed in a HTTP header field named Object-Security in the mapped request or response.
-The value of the field is the value of the CoAP Object-Security option in base64url encoding without padding [RFC7515].
+The value of the field is the value of the CoAP Object-Security option in base64url encoding without padding (see
+{{RFC7515}} Appendix C for implementation notes for this encoding).

 In addition, whenever the Object-Security field is present, the protected message's code is expressed in a HTTP header field named CoAP-Code in dotted code number notation with leading zero.
-When converting an HTTP request or response to CoAP, the code in the CoAP-Code field gets used in the CoAP message, and the response code mapping rules ([RFC8075] Section 7) are ignored.
+When converting an HTTP request or response to CoAP, the code in the CoAP-Code field gets used in the CoAP message, and the response code mapping rules ({{RFC8075}} Section 7) are not applied.

-Invalid base64url data, the absence of the CoAP-Code field or a CoAP-Code field value that can not be expressed as a CoAP code byte constitute an error, and MUST result in a 4.02 Bad Option or 400 Bad Request, depending on the protocol used in the request.
+Invalid base64url data, the absence of the CoAP-Code field or a CoAP-Code field value that cannot be expressed as a CoAP code byte constitute an error, and MUST result in a 4.02 Bad Option or 400 Bad Request, depending on the protocol used in the request.
 If any mapper receives an Object-Security header, it MUST verify that the code classes match to the extent of being a request (CoAP code